-The NFLC is a Cornell faculty-mentored, engaged learning and research partnership where Cornell students and young people from indigenous communities in the Nilgiris live, study, and work together during the spring semester.
-The NFLC provides on-the-ground research opportunities for students, community members, NGO professionals and faculty who all work together on ongoing projects that have emerged from community expressed needs.
+The Nilgiris Field Learning Program (NFLP) is a Cornell faculty-mentored, engaged learning and research partnership where Cornell students and young people from indigenous communities in the Nilgiris live, study, and work together during the spring semester.
+The NFLP provides meaningful, hands-on research opportunities for students, community members, NGO professionals, and faculty who all work together on ongoing projects that have emerged from community expressed needs.

 What is unique about this program?

-The goal of the Nilgiris Field Learning Center (NFLC) is to develop academic and research skills with a view toward developing practical solutions for complex problems.
+The goal of the NFLP is to develop academic and research skills with a view toward developing practical solutions for complex problems.
 Projects address community-identified issues:

 - Community wellness, access to medical resources, and changing modes of healing